nkoutroumanis/Weather-Integrator/README.md

 **Weather Integrator API usage**

-If you want to run the integration procedure by its API, then you have at first add to your pom.xml file the following dependency;
+If you want to run the integration procedure by using its API, then you have at first to add the following
+to your pom dependencies;

 ```xml
 <dependency>